CossonArthur/ComputationalFinance/Options.md

     - **Up-and-In (UI):** The option becomes active if the price rises above the barrier.
     - **Down-and-Out (DO):** The option becomes null and void if the price falls below the barrier.
     - **Up-and-Out (UO):** The option becomes null and void if the price rises above the barrier.
-- **Risk Management:** Barrier options are often used for risk management, allowing investors to tailor their exposure to specific price movements and market conditions.
+- Advantages:** Barrier options are often used for risk management, allowing investors to tailor their exposure to specific price movements and market conditions.
-- **Complexity and Customization:** Barrier options can add complexity to derivative contracts due to the dynamic nature of their activation or deactivation based on barrier levels.
-However, this complexity also provides opportunities for customization.

 ## Discounted pay-off
 $$